appcypher/viper/NOTES.md

         print(num) # -4_611_686_018_427_387_903
         ```

-- StopIteration
+- StopIteration and KeyError

-    - Using StopIteration error as an indication of an exhausted iterable
+    - Exception handling as a means of control flow is expensive.
         ```py
         for i in range(10):
             print(25)
         ```

-        Viper optimizes raising StopIteration errors away in for loops.
+        Viper optimizes StopIteration and KeyError exception handlers where possible.

 - Concurrency